MJ-LAB-Harvard/BRIDGE-model/README.md

 - Test "what-if" scenarios.
 - Visualize projected impacts on the biomedical research workforce, research outputs, and innovation outcomes.
 - Examine extended outcomes and scenarios not included in the main text.
--

 **Note:** Running the model files here requires **Vensim DSS** software however, the online simulator is open-acess.
-It is designed as an interactive tool for **researchers, policymakers, and the public** to explore the long-term implications of changes to the NIH budget.
+In the background, the online simulator runs the model.
+It is designed as an interactive tool for **researchers, policymakers, and the public** to explore the long-term implications of changes to the NIH budget without software requirements.

 ---